pcengines/pcengines.github.io/_posts/2020-02-29-PC-Engines-Firmware-v4-11-0-4.md

    data against corruption.
 Also, sortbootorder runtime configuration will be stored in VPD Read-Write section, so access to it will be possible in OS via dedicated util.
-4. ACPI Thermal Zones implementation.
-BSD systems suffer from lack of Thermal Zones and lack of temperature status on the dashboards of router distributions of BSD systems.